 Furthermore, fast food restaurants are offering wireless as well.
 Given, limited support.
 Still, no plugs.
 Yet, corporate cafe’s provide the most security.

 Now, password and login screens secure the connection.
 It follows, we need to learn the norms of our cyber centers.
 Here, an overview of top tips.
 To understand, read each cafe netiquette posts separately.

-Time needed: 1 hour and 15 minutes.
+Time needed: 15 minutes.

 Cafe Netiquette Rules

-The common conventions or rules vary by the tome of day.
-For example, it may be customary to make a purchase before finding a place to sit at 6:00 AM while you may have to take the best available seat as soon as you see it, any time after 3:00 PM.
+It may be customary to make a purchase before finding a place to sit.
+More room before 6:00 AM.
+On the other hand, we may have to take a seat as soon as we see it any time after 3:00 PM.